A slow road trip

 - Cobb cottage, wattle and daub (1854) originally constructed for whaling captain and his new wife.
 It is one of the oldest buildings in Marlborough.
 Visitors cannot enter the cottage.
 There is signage outside describing the cottage’s past.

 - The largest sandy bay on the Port Underwood route.
 There is a Department of Conservation camping ground with public toilets.
 There are low tidal rock pools for kids to explore.
+Check DOC resource for up to date information.

 - The beach is relatively exposed and is popular with surfers.
 There is a vehicle access right to the beach.